Hurricane David: Dominican Republic

 Immediately following the storm, more than 200,000 people left homeless sought refuge at churches and public buildings.
 Tropical Storm Frederic struck the Dominican Republic only about a week after David, exacerbating recovery efforts.
 In September 1979, the Civil Defense Secretariat of the Dominican Republic provided assistance to approximately 1.8 million people via international organizations such as Care International (CARE), the Catholic Relief Services (CRS), the Church World Service (CWS), and the Peace Corps.
 Prior to David, these organizations had staged over 7,500,000 kg of P.L.
 480 food commodities, which suffered little damage from the storm.
 CARE and CRS distributed an additional 9,073 MT of P.L.
 480 food commodities between October 1979 and September 1980.
 The Civil Defense Secretariat also ordered nearly all privately owned construction equipment be used to clear blocked roadways.
 Approximately 500,000 sheets galvanized roofing, manufactured locally, was purchased by the government of the Dominican Republic.
 Within two months, the National Housing Institute and private firms repaired over 12,000 homes.
 The Secretariat of Agriculture provided assistance with replanting 60-90-day crops.
 Businesses, non-governmental organizations, and volunteers within the Dominican Republic also contributed significantly, providing construction materials and bedding, clothing, and shoes.
 Thousands of family-sized food parcels were packed by volunteered and shipped to devastated areas.

-A Visible Satellite Loop of Hurricane David on August 31, 1979.
-Making Landfall in the Dominican Republic as a Category 5.

 The United Nations and intergovernmental organizations, including the European Economic Community, Food and Agriculture Organization, Inter-American Development Bank, Organization of American States, Pan American Health Organization, United Nations Development Programme, United Nations Office for the Coordination of Humanitarian Affairs, United Nations Children's Fund, World Food Programme, and World Bank, provided more than $139.2 million in material and monetary donations.